 Hook a big one!
-Fishing has long been a favorite past time of visitors and residents alike on Catalina Island.
+Fishing has long been a favorite pastime of visitors and residents alike on Catalina Island.
 Options for hooking the big one include renting a boat and heading out on your own, going out on a fishing charter or dropping your line off Avalon’s Green Pleasure Pier.
 Schools of mackerel, sardines and smelt are abundant around the island and attract larger sport fish, like Yellowtail and White Sea Bass.
 When pier fishing, be sure to stay clear of the Garibaldi, the bright orange fish that's visible around the harbor, it has protected status and is California's State Marine Fish.
 Click to view a listing of Catalina Island kelp forest fish and creatures.

 Catalina Island has several Marine Protected Areas which prohibit fishing, including the Casino Point Dive Park area and Lover's Cove, but there are still many other spots to choose from.
 A California fishing license is required for anyone 16 years and older unless you are fishing off a pier.
 Pier fishing does not require a license for any age.
 Fishing licenses can be obtained online through the California Department of Fish and Wildlife or in person in Avalon at the Catalina Coastal Tours & Fishing office located at 114 Catalina Ave, (between Avalon Liquor & Original Jack's).